BKaperick/CatanEngine.jl/README.md

 To launch a new or existing game:
 `$julia Catan.jl [CONFIG FILE] [MAP FILE] [SAVE FILE]`

-For example,
+For example, from the repository root directory, run

-`$julia src/Catan.jl data/config.txt data/sample.csv save.txt`
+`$julia --project src/Catan.jl data/config.txt data/sample.csv save.txt`

 * `data/config.txt` sets the label (e.g. a color) and player class (e.g. `HumanPlayer` or `DefaultRobotPlayer`) for each player.
 * `data/sample.csv` sets the board layout